 "Kennel cough" is an airborne infection.
 The main route of the disease is by inhaling infected droplets in the air when sharing food containers.
-Clothes of farmers and workers in hotels and dog shelters can also help transfer the infection.
+However, dogs can pick up Kennel Cough in a variety of different ways, including being near clothes which are carrying the virus.
 Poor ventilation in homes, veterinary clinics and dog hotels and shelters can contribute to the transfer of the causes of this disease.
 Short-term contact with dogs releasing pathogens in parks or on the street during the summer months are sufficient for the transmission of this highly contagious disease.

-The diagnosis is based on typical clinical signs and history that reveals prior contact with other dogs or dog staying in a hotel or shelter.
+The diagnosis your vet makes will be based on typical clinical signs and history that reveals prior contact with other dogs or dog staying in a hotel or shelter.
 Some veterinarians can carry out inoculating a bacterial culture, virus isolation and serology to confirm the involvement of the different causes of the disease, but because of the characteristic manifestation of clinical signs is not applied very often.

 Usually antibiotics are the best way to treat bacterial infections.
 However, in light (uncomplicated) forms of the disease, antibiotics are not necessary.
 Treating mild cases shortens the time during which the animal will be potential vectors of the disease.
 In moderate and severe cases can be applied corticosteroids to help reduce the cough and feel the dog more comfortable.